 As unappealing as the name sounds, our room was great.
 You obviously don’t have your own bathroom, but you do have a sink with a vanity.
 The shared bathrooms were nicer than my own home and you get a nice bathrobe in your room, so you’re not sneaking around the hall in your towel.
 The rooms don’t have TV or air conditioning, but we weren’t worried about either of those since we wanted to unplug and it was mid-September.

 To save yourself a little bit more money, opt out of housekeeping services.
 This saved us an additional $15 per night, which isn’t a ton, but is better than nothing!
-By the time all was said and done, we were paying about the same as a Holiday Inn for our stay in an insanely cool historic building.
+By the time all was said and done, we were paying about the same as a Holiday Inn for our stay in an incredibly cool historic building.

-Because it’s so insanely cool, the inn is itself a tourist destination, so it’s pretty crowded during the day.
+The inn is itself a tourist destination, so it’s pretty crowded during the day.
 Walking around the lobby/reception area was a little frustrating since it’s totally packed, but the upper floors are much more manageable.
 We were on the side of the building where the viewing deck for Old Faithful is, but we were still able to take a nap with the windows open without much disturbance (even with everyone day drinking!).

 The dining options at Old Faithful are in my opinion, average (to below-average) food for way above-average prices.
 But you’re staying at a major tourist destination that is the only thing for miles, so that shouldn’t be a huge surprise.